Back to School Plans: First Two Weeks of Spanish Class

 - I can say other names in our class.

 Para empezar: Greet students at the door.
 Have names from the day before in chairs to indicate seating.
-Instructions on board indicate that students should skim through ACTFL statements (on chairs) and determine where their skills lie.

 Input: (Prep: using the name cards from day 1, type up short statements about several students in the class and project them onto the board, using cognates as well.)
 Write hay, chico, chica, and le gusta on the board and sketch/write the meanings.
 Then, describe one of the students.